specklesystems/speckle-docs/automate/for-function-authors.md

 # For Function Authors

-- **[Creating functions](./create-function.html):** Follow our detailed instructions for publishing your first function using the Automate wizard.
+- **[Creating Functions](./create-function.html):** Follow our detailed instructions for publishing your first function using the Automate wizard.

-- **[Updating functions](./release-function-version.html):** After your code's initial release completes your function's publishing, subsequent releases will automatically set the function listing to show the latest revision.
-Automations already using your function must be edited to point to specific modifications.
+- **[Updating Functions](./release-function-version.html):** Once your function is published, subsequent updates automatically set the function listing to display the latest revision.
+However, automations already using your function must be manually edited to point to specific modifications if required.

-- **APIs and Data Access**: Functions can make external calls or even calls to other Speckle Models using REST via whatever library you choose.
-Speckle SDKs include a subset of methods specifically to handle Automate data.
-More details about this are below.
+- **APIs and Data Access:** Functions can make external API calls or interact with other Speckle Models using REST, leveraging any library of your choice.
+Speckle SDKs include a subset of methods tailored for handling automation results data.
+Refer to the API documentation for additional details.

-- **Runtime**: Automate functions run once per trigger; there is a generous execution time for all functions to cope with even intensive computation.
-This is not intended to allow for deliberately long-running executions with RTC or sockets, etc.
+- **Runtime:** Automate functions execute once per trigger and are allocated generous execution time to support computationally intensive processes.
+However, long-running executions using RTC, sockets, or similar methods are not supported.

-- **Rate-limits:** Functions CAN cause other functions to run.
-This could cause infinite execution loops.
-Speckle has implemented rate limiting as a bulwark against this during beta testing.
-When Speckle Automate moves to a paid compute, Speckle will have other methods of detecting such loops, but you could still incur an expensive compute cost.
+- **Rate Limits:** Functions can trigger other functions, which may result in infinite execution loops.
+Speckle has implemented rate limiting during beta testing to mitigate this risk.
+Additional safeguards will be introduced once Speckle Automate transitions to a paid compute model, but excessive loops could still lead to significant compute costs.

+- **Best Practices:**
-- **Best Practices**: Do test, test and test your code.
-Deploying code to Automate the testing on every model version sent is possible but will become tedious.
-Look into modularising your function so that business logic can be tested locally.
-Test suites can be executed as part of the GitHub automation for quality CI/CD.
+  - **Test Thoroughly:** Ensure your code is thoroughly tested before deployment.
+Modularise your function so business logic can be tested locally, reducing the need for live testing on every model version.
+  - **Utilise CI/CD Pipelines:** Incorporate automated test suites into GitHub workflows for robust quality assurance.
+  - **Optimise Performance:** Write efficient code to minimise execution time and resource usage, enhancing the overall reliability of your functions.